yutao1024/ShotFinder/README.md

     └── video_dataset.json   # Source file containing video
 ```

-Based on the code files you provided, here is the continuation of the `README.md` document.
-This covers configuration, running the inference pipeline, and evaluation.

 #### 4. **Configuration:**

 Before running the code, you need to configure your **API** keys and environment settings.